-Despite the obvious difficulty in spelling the area’s name (where does that ‘s’ actually go?!), be sure sure that this neighbourhood is a must-visit for anyone coming to Berlin.
+Despite the obvious difficulty in spelling the area’s name (where does that ‘s’ actually go?!), be sure sure that this neighbourhood is a must-visit for anyone moving and looking for apartments in Berlin.

 Even if gentrification continues apace, the district has kept what made its success: open mindedness and an intense alternative culture.
 Let’s have a look at ten (among others) reasons why Friedrichshain is still a contender for one of the best districts to live on earth.

 1. The Wall

 Probably the most famous tourist area in the city, known worldwide, it reminds me every morning that not so long ago, Berliners weren’t free to go where they wanted.
 For them, it symbolizes the deep division which broke the city in two for 28 years.
 It allows you to measure how lucky we are to be free to go everywhere.
 Plus, it turned into a street art masterpiece called East Side Gallery that boosts its libertarian symbolism.

 You will find paved streets in the heart of Friedrichshain.
 In addition to the obvious aesthetic asset, the district streets are a real relief.
 They’re also proof of the pedestrian’s dictatorship in the ‘hood meaning less cars, happy Earth and so on…

 One of the best parks of the city, if not the best.
 You can light your barbecue there, watch a really beautiful sunset and you can even play beach volley!
 A good place to chill out and relax thanks to mother nature, for free!